Theodore Roosevelt Presidential Library

-The Theodore Roosevelt Presidential Library is a planned museum focused on the life and legacy of Theodore Roosevelt, the 26th president of the United States.
-It is to be constructed at a site to the west of Medora, North Dakota, near Theodore Roosevelt National Park, which preserves sites associated with Roosevelt's travel in North Dakota between 1883 and 1887.
+The Theodore Roosevelt Presidential Library is a museum in North Dakota focused on the life and legacy of Theodore Roosevelt, the 26th president of the United States.
+It is not one of the 16 official Presidential Libraries, but instead a non-NARA museum.
+Roosevelt's presidential records are primarily held at the Library of Congress.
+The library was constructed by a private non-profit.

+The museum is at a site to the west of Medora, near Theodore Roosevelt National Park, which preserves sites associated with Roosevelt's travel and life in Dakota Territory between 1883 and 1887.
 A site in the Badlands of Medora was selected in 2020, as well as the design architect Snøhetta and the architect of record JLG Architects.